joshgoodson/talks/slides/lambda_concurrency/why-intro.md

 Concurrency is subject to a Regional limit that is shared by all functions in a Region.

-Which is 1,000 concurrency executions per region (by default).
+Which is 1,000 concurrent executions per region by default.